Join a paid research study to try hormone-free, non-invasive, investigational birth control from Flo, the #1 women’s health app.

 Flo Health is a leading women's health technology company and creator of the Flo app, used by over 380 million women worldwide for period and cycle tracking.
 Flo Digital Contraception turns your period tracker into a digital form of birth control.

 Lindus is a research organization that manages clinical trials.
 Flo is partnering with Lindus Health to conduct this study safely and effectively.
-That includes managing enrollment, electronic consent, monthly surveys, participant support and communications.
+That includes managing enrollment, electronic consent, monthly surveys, participant support, and communications.

 The study lasts 13-18 months and you can drop out at any time.
 It begins after you’ve completed enrollment and then logged one period.